 Simple English definitions for legal terms

-Read a random definition: derivative possession
+Read a random definition: dual listing

 A license is permission given by someone in charge that allows you to do something that would normally be against the rules.
 It can also be a piece of paper that shows you have permission.
 Licenses can have limits and can be taken away.
 For example, a license to drive allows you to drive a car, but only if you follow the rules of the road.
 Licenses can be given by the government or by private people.
 In some cases, licenses let you use someone else's property or ideas without getting in trouble.
 This is called licensing.